-(d) External sight gauges shall be prohibited unless:

-(1) the gauge has a positive shut-off valve constructed from stainless steel;

-(2) all pipes or other plumbing components which connect the shut-off valve to the storage container shall be constructed from stainless steel;

-(3) the sight gauge's shut-off valve remains closed except when the amount of material stored in the storage container is being determined; and

-(4) the shut-off valve is located on the storage container in a location which is readily accessible and which conforms to the storage container manufacturer's specifications.
-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+- (d) External sight gauges shall be prohibited unless: - (1) the gauge has a positive shut-off valve constructed from stainless steel; - all pipes or other plumbing components which connect the shut-off valve to the storage container shall be constructed from stainless steel; - (3) the sight gauge's shut-off valve remains closed except when the amount of material stored in the storage container is being determined; and - (4) the shut-off valve is located on the storage container in a location which is readily accessible and which conforms to the storage container manufacturer's specifications.

+K.A.R.
 4-4-909.
 Labeling of storage containers. (a) Each storage container or building in which fertilizer or fertilizer materials are stored shall be clearly marked with a description of the contents.